wdavyviana/top10-most-frequent-numbers/README.md

 - More elaborate presentation: Style the output for better visual appeal or add features like interactive visualizations.
 - This code provides a foundation for exploring data frequency analysis with JavaScript.
 Adapt and extend it to fit your specific needs and create more sophisticated data analysis tools.

+### Objetivo

+I created this code, with the intention of betting on the lottery, so I made a code that could read more than 2 thousand results from the latest lottery games, which is equivalent to more than 16 thousand numbers to read.
+So I made a code that gave me the 10 most frequent numbers and how often they appeared in the results, from most frequent to least frequent.

+### how the lottery game works

+In the game there are numbers from 1 to 80 to choose and mark, of these numbers I can choose 7, if I match 5 of the 7 numbers I would win.
+So of the 10 most frequent numbers I chose 7 and marked them.
+#### Note: I didn't win the lottery.

+### Conclusion
+I noticed that the number of times each number appeared was very close to each other.
+From this, it was validated that despite obtaining the result of the 10 most frequent numbers in a lottery.
+The probability is the same for any number.